KayishaNaidoo/KayishaNaidoo.github.io/README.md

 ## ✨ About Me

+I like making stuff, and then making it look pretty.
 I build clean, intuitive interfaces that blend creativity with logic.
 Currently growing into full-stack development while staying true to my design roots.
 I love creating projects that feel good to use and fun to interact with.

-My coding style is equal parts structure, curiosity, and chaos that somehow always compiles.
-I care about crafting experiences, not just applications.

 ---